 - Bonham’s sales catalogues (1958-1985; 2002 to date)

 - Assorted sales catalogues (stored in pamphlet boxes): 1912-1975; 1984-1989

-Most sales catalogues held in the Book Library are of London sales of fine art (including illuminated manuscripts) or costume/dress (including jewellery).
+Most sales catalogues held in the Book Library at Somerset House are London sales of fine art (including illuminated manuscripts) or costume/dress (including jewellery).
 Catalogues of decorative art sales are not usually held.